dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`$`P(harvest>0.0968)=0.9032 or 90.32%

-Both estimates extend to the tail of the distribution.
-But I want to be certain of specific range or interval; I will need to use confidence interval.
 ## Confidence Interval
 Confidence interval is a range of values for estimating population parameters and it confidence level might include 80%, 90%, 95%, 99% etc. Suppose I use 80% confidence interval, this means that I'm 80% confident that the true polpuation mean will lie within the confidence interval estimated.
 The remaining 20% will be the error or the number of times that the population mean will not lie within the confidence interval.
 This is called alpha $`\alpha`$ or level of significance.
 ## Level of Significance $`alpha(\alpha)`$